 - Lecture seminar (Parts 1 & 2) – may be taken online (CE credits are available for online courses in most states)

 - Qualification Exam – necessary to complete before registering for Part 3

 - Hands-on workshop (Part 3) – must be attended in person*

 - Spend a minimum of five (5) days observing in a certified clinic

-- Present a Case Study to CLEAR Institute
+- Present a Case Study at the CLEAR symposium

 Once a chiropractor has achieved Standard Treatment certification, in order to maintain their certification status they are required to attend at least one workshop every year and continually submit data to CLEAR every year.

 * Only Doctors of Chiropractic and students currently enrolled at a chiropractic college are allowed to attend Part 3 (the Hands-on Workshop).
 Members of all healthcare specialties are welcome to attend Parts 1 & 2 of the CLEAR Scoliosis Seminar series.
 Parts 1 & 2 of the seminar are considered to be the “Lecture” portion of the seminar, and are available to attend online.

 Intensive Care Certification